moineco/geoeconomics/README.md

-# Lecture notes on Geoeconomics
+# Lecture notes on Geoeconomics with R and Python
-## The outcome is available from the link: https://moineco.github.io/geoeconomics/